Victorian card table with stunning curve over top and playing surface - antique

 Description

-Victorian-style card game table with a stunning curved edge over the surface and a baize playing surface, standing on turned, fluted, and carved tapered legs finished with original brass casters.
+Victorian-style card table with a stunning curved edge over the tabletop and a baize playing surface, standing on turned, fluted, and carved tapered legs ending with original brass casters.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by the reign of Napoleon.
-This period emphasized strong similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon's reign.
+This period is marked by strong influences from Roman and Greek decorative motifs.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these pieces.
+Neoclassical furniture, associated with Louis XVI style, also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to shine with splendor and play a significant role in opulence.
+Selectively used materials emphasized the grandeur of these pieces.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, with cornices, strong bases, and reliefs.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and bas-reliefs.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own unique character.
+Currently, many global brands recreate such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details